arulandu/spicey/README.md

 # Spicey
 Spicey is a Rust DSL for circuits that supports interop with SPICE netlists.
+Ships with a better NgSpice REPL.

+## Usage
+MacOS support only for the moment.
+Clone the repository and use `cargo run` to start a wrapped NgSpice REPL.

 ## Roadmap
 - [ ] MVP:
     - [x] Parsing and validation of basic circuit components
     - [x] Netlist generation from DSL
-    - [ ] Calling NgSpice
+    - [x] Calling NgSpice
     - [ ] Simulation
 - [ ] Features:
     - [ ] Subcircuit support